Wondering about a Coimbra day trip? You’ve come to the right place!

-Nearby sightseeing sites also include: St Francis convent from the 16th century and the 12 hectare Jardins da Quinta das Lágrimas garden known for its romantic history and site of the luxuious hotel Quinta in a former palace.
+Nearby sightseeing sites also include St Francis convent from the 16th century and the 12-hectare Jardins da Quinta das Lágrimas garden known for its romantic history and site of the luxurious hotel Quinta in a former palace.

 Coimbra has several museums that showcase the city’s rich history and heritage.
 I did include the most popular as part of the 1-day Coimbra itinerary, but which Coimbra museum interests you more?

 - Science Museum of the University of Coimbra: this museum is located on the University of Coimbra campus and features exhibits on science, technology, and engineering, with a focus on the history of the university and its research.

 - Coimbra Museum: this museum is located in the Almedina Arch and features exhibits on the history and culture of Coimbra, including ceramics, textiles, and other decorative arts.